EFForg/crocodilehunter/README.md

 [Driver installation for the USRP B200](https://files.ettus.com/manual/page_install.html#install_linux).

 [Driver installation for the bladeRF x40](https://github.com/Nuand/bladeRF/wiki/Getting-Started%3A-Linux#Easy_installation_for_Ubuntu_The_bladeRF_PPA).

 **Note:** our bootstrapping script will take care of updating the firmware + FPGA on your bladeRF to the latest version when you try to run the Crocodile Hunter project.

-**Note:** installing from apt on debian or raspbian will install an incompativle version of libbladerf.
+**Note:** installing from apt on debian or raspbian will install an incompatible version of libbladerf.
 The version must be at least 7.0 or higher.
 If on a raspberry pi it is reccomended to install from source instead of from repos.

 ### Project Setup